Education System in Oman

 Oman has teaching institutions for training of teachers.
 In recent years, Government has also encouraged Industry Houses and Open Private Schools.
 This has elevated the level of Education in the country.
 Thus, in the year 2000, there were 132 Private Schools and Kindergartens in the Sultanate providing Pre- School, Primary, Preparatory and Secondary Education.

-Recently, Private Colleges have also established to providing Technical and Higher Education at different levels.
+Private Colleges have also established to provide Technical and Higher Education at different levels.
 There are at least 20 Further Education Colleges and Institutes in the Sultanate.
 In 1999, Oman got its first Women College, the Mazoon College for Management and Applied Sciences, followed after the opening of Al-Zahra College for Girls.

 The Government of Oman has also focused for the Education of uneducated and semi- educated people.
 Adult Education operates in parallel with the regular Education system allowing advanced courses and examinations.